Andrew-S-Rosen/cbe504/main.typ

 $ k_"nonideal" = k_"ideal" (gamma_ce("A") gamma_ce("B"))/(gamma^ddagger). $<eq:k_relationship>

 A natural question to ask at this point is what value this analysis can provide if it relies on $gamma^ddagger$, which cannot be readily determined from experiments.
-Naturally, one answer is that it is possible --- like with other aspects of the transition state theory representation of $k$ --- to determine $gamma^ddagger$ from theory.
+Naturally, one answer is that it is possible---like with other aspects of the transition state theory representation of $k$---to determine $gamma^ddagger$ from theory.
 Perhaps more importantly, however, is that #ref(<eq:k_relationship>) can be used in a qualitative way to rationalize the effects of non-idealities.

 For instance, in the liquid-phase, if a solvent selectively stabilizes a given species, the activity coefficient for that species will likely be greater than 1.